 In 1998, The University of Tokyo established a new campus about 30 km northeast of Tokyo located in Chiba prefecture, in the northern part of Kashiwa city, adjoining Kashiwanoha Park, and the University has consolidated several academic and research units since then.
-As of May 1st, 2017, the total number of faculties, graduate students, and researchers at Kashiwa Campus exceeded 3,100.

-Trevious Education Relocated i in 2000 ● Institute for Cosmic Ray Research (Tanashi Campus) 2001 Institute for Solid State Physics (Roppongi Campus) 2001 Division of Integrated Biosciences, Graduate School of Frontier Sciences (Hongo Campus) 2003 Division of Transdisciplinary Sciences, Graduate School of Frontier Sciences (Hongo Campus) 2005 Research into Artifacts, Center for Engineering (Komaba Campus) Center for Spatial Information Science (Komaba Campus) High Temperature Plasma Center (Hongo Campus) [incorporated into Graduate School of Frontier Sciences in 2008] Center for Climate System Research (Komaba Campus) [Consolidation of the Ocean Research Institute and Center for Climate System Research into the Atmosphere and Ocean Research Institute in 2010] 2006 Division of Environmental Studies, Graduate School of Frontier Sciences (Hongo Campus) 2010 Atmosphere and Ocean Research Institute (Nakano Campus) [Consolidation of the Ocean Research Institute and Center for Climate System Research into the Atmosphere and Ocean Research Institute in 2010] 2011 ● Information Technology Center (Hongo Campus) ● Institute of Gerontology (Hongo Campus) 2017 IlS Chiba Experiment Station (Inage Ward, Chiba City) (:3: : :, : :: : 7, Founded 2000 Health Services Center Kashiwa Branch 2003 ● Environmental Science Center, Kashiwa Branch 2004 • Kashiwa Library 2007 ● Institute for the Physics and Mathematics of the Universe [established in 2007, reorganized into Todai Institutes for Advanced Study, in 2011, renamed Kavli Institute for the Physics and Mathematics of the Universe in 2012, renamed The University of Tokyo Institutes for Advanced Study, Kavli Institute for the Physics and Mathematics of the Universe in 2015] 2014 The University of Tokyo Archives (Kashiwa Reading Room) The University of Tokyo Archives (Kashiwa Reading Room) 2014 The offiversity of Tokyo Archives (Nashiwa Nedulity Nooth)
+At the beginning of 2011, the total number of faculties, graduate students, and researchers at the Kashiwa Campus exceeded 3 100 at the Kashi wa Can npus exceeded 3,100.
+Previous Location Relocated in 2000 Institute for Cosmic Ray Research (Tanashi Campus) 2004 Institute for Solid State Physics (Roppongi Campus) 2001 Division of Integrated Biosciences, Graduate School of Frontier Sciences (Hongo Campus) 2003 Division of Transdisciplinary Sciences, Graduate School of Frontier Sciences (Hongo Campus) 2005 Research into Artifacts, Center for Engineering (Komaba Campus) Center for Spatial Information Science (Komaba Campus) High Temperature Plasma Center (Hongo Campus) [incorporated into Graduate School of Frontier Sciences in 2008] Center for Climate System Research (Komaba Campus) [Consolidation of the Ocean Research Institute and Center for Climate System Research into the Atmosphere and Ocean Research Institute in 2010] 2006 Division of Environmental Studies, Graduate School of Frontier Sciences (Hongo Campus) 2007 Institute for the Physics and Mathematics of the Universe [established in 2007, reorganized into Todai Institutes for Advanced Study, IPMU in 2011, renamed Kavli Institute for the Physics and Mathematics of the Universe in 2012, renamed The University of Tokyo Institutes for Advanced Study, Kavli Institute for the Physics and Mathematics of the Universe in 2015] 2010 Atmosphere and Ocean Research Institute (Nakano Campus) [Consolidation of the Ocean Research Institute and Center for Climate System Research into the Atmosphere and Ocean Research Institute in 2010] 2011 ● Information Technology Center (Hongo Campus) Support facilities in Kashiwa Founded 2000 Health Services Center Kashiwa Branch 2003 Environmental Science Center, Kashiwa Branch 2004 ● Kashiwa Library 2014 The University of Tokyo Archives (Kashiwa Reading Room)